howtographql/howtographql/content/graphql/basics/0-introduction.md

 ---
 title: Introduction
+pageTitle: GraphQL Introduction
+description: "In this chapter, we provide some overall perspective on GraphQL"
 question: Which of these statements is true?
 answers: ["GraphQL is a database technology", "GraphQL can only be used together with SQL", "GraphQL was invented by Facebook", "GraphQL was developed by Netflix and Coursera"]
 correctAnswer: 2
-description: "In this chapter, we provide some overall perspective on GraphQL"
 videoId: oCT4HOJsUZQ
 duration: 5
 ---